svetlimladenov/FinancialCalculator/README.md

 ## Setup

-For easier setup, we can run the RabbitMQ server in a docker container by executing
+For easier setup, we run everything in containers so you can just run:

 ```bash
 docker-compose up
 ```

+Visit http://localhost:8080/credit - to access the Vue App, and the Credit Calculator

+Visit http://localhost:5000/swagger/index.html - to access the API Swagget Documentation